-While uppers and downers generate opposing side effects, each is equally capable of harming the user.
+While uppers and downers generate opposing side effects, each can equally harm the user.
 Complications associated with uppers include rapid heart rate, aggression, and high blood pressure, whereas downers contribute to breathing suppression, low blood pressure, and impairment of motor skills.

 Is Meth an Upper or a Downer?

 When methamphetamine is ingested, it manipulates brain chemistry and activity.
-With prolonged use, irreversible damage can be inflicted on the brain as well as other brain-reliant organs.
-According to the National Institute on Drug Abuse, methamphetamine use alters the brain’s dopamine regulation that is associated with reduced coordination and impaired verbal learning, resulting in an increased risk of developing Parkinson’s disease, a disorder of the nerves that affects movement, among users.
+With prolonged use, irreversible damage can be inflicted on the brain and central nervous system.
+According to the National Institute on Drug Abuse, methamphetamine use alters the brain’s dopamine regulation, which is associated with reduced coordination and impaired verbal learning, resulting in an increased risk of developing Parkinson’s disease, a disorder of the nerves that affects movement, among users.
+Despite efforts to control its production, the dangerous consequences of meth production persist, impacting both those directly involved and the broader community.

 How is Meth Made?